-Edmonds Community College offers all kinds of great programs to help you get started in green careers.
+Edmonds Community College offers a variety of great programs to help you get started in a green career.
 You can earn a degree, transfer credits to a four-year college, or quickly spiff up your resume and get ahead by enrolling in a certificate program.
 Our classes and degrees teach environmentally, economically, and socially sustainable practices.
 We’re preparing students for green-collar jobs.

 Careers include: Carpenter | Commercial Lighting Auditor | Construction Foreman | Ecotourism Consultant | Energy Efficiency Technician | Green Builder | Green Event Planner | Nursery/Greenhouse Grower | Occupational Safety and Health Technician | Restoration Horticulturist | Sustainable Urban Farmer

 Get Ready for Green Jobs!

 Go green and get the sustainable construction skills you need!
 Classes cover the latest methods and materials of green building skills and energy efficiency using a combination of lecture, demonstration, and hands-on projects.
 Call 425.640.1827.